Kenya Coast & Safari

 Photo Gallery - Wildlife Safari

-FEB 8: Tsavo East National Park / Satao Camp
+FEB 8: Tsavo East National Park / Ashnil Aruba Lodge

 Today after breakfast, we head inland to start the second leg of our Kenya exploration, a 6 day wildlife safari.
-Each of the three camps we visit will have beautiful tents with private bath and wonderful meals.
 We first head to Tsavo East National Park, the country’s largest park at more than 11,000 square kilometers (2-3 hour drive).
-En route, we will do a game drive and arrive to Satao Safari Camp in time for lunch.
-We’ll give an orientation and then you can have a relaxing afternoon observing the wildlife in and around the camp.
+En route, we will do a game drive and arrive to Ashnil Aruba in time for lunch.
+We’ll give an orientation and then you can have a relaxing afternoon observing the wildlife around the camp.
+Overnight in standard rooms at Ashnil Aruba Lodge or similar (2 nights).
+(BLD)

 FEB 10: Lumo Community Conservancy & Soroi Cheetah Camp